justinlietz93/Prometheus_Void-Dynamics_Model/write_ups/effective_field_theory/effective_field_theory_approach.md

 >
 > See LICENSE file for full terms.
 ---
 > Future work (quarantined): Second-order Lorentzian EFT.
-Canonical model for the main narrative is reaction–diffusion (RD).
+Canonical model for the main narrative is reaction-diffusion (RD).
 Use EFT claims only in EFT contexts; `m_eff = √(α−β)` is parameter-dependent and unitized via τ.

 ## 1. Objective